Markets cheer after Powell downplays even larger rate hikes

-NEW YORK (AP) — Stocks are bouncing higher and bond yields are dropping after Federal Reserve Chair Jerome Powell downplayed the likelihood of an even larger rate increase than the one just announced on Wednesday.
+NEW YORK (AP) — Stocks soared to their biggest gain in two years Wednesday and bond yields dropped after Federal Reserve Chair Jerome Powell downplayed the likelihood of an even larger rate increase than the one just announced Wednesday.
 That allayed concerns that the central bank was on its way to a massive increase of three-quarters of a percentage point at its next meeting in June.
-The S&P 500 jumped up 1.7% shortly after Powell’s comments.
-The yield on the 2-year Treasury dropped to 2.63% from 2.84%, an unsually large move.
-The comments came shortly after the Fed announced a half-point increase in its benchmark rate as part of its stepped-up effort to fight inflation.
+The comments came after the Fed announced a half-point increase in its benchmark rate as part of its effort to fight inflation.
+The S&P 500 jumped 3%.
+The yield on the 2-year Treasury fell sharply, to 2.64%.

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.

-NEW YORK (AP) — Stocks were mixed and bond yields rose Wednesday ahead of a widely expected interest rate increase from the Federal Reserve.
-Oil prices rose as Europe moved toward banning Russian oil.
+“It’s certainly heady days when the market doesn’t blink at the most aggressive rate hike in 22 years, but keep in mind this was extremely well-telegraphed and priced in,” said Mike Loewengart, managing director, investment strategy at E-TRADE from Morgan Stanley.

+The central bank also announced that it will start reducing its huge $9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds, starting June 1.

-Crude oil prices rose 3.7% after Europe took a step closer to placing an embargo on Russian oil as that country continues its war against Ukraine.
+Energy stocks were among the biggest gainers Wednesday following a 5.3% increase in the price of U.S. crude oil after Europe took a step closer to placing an embargo on Russian oil as that country continues its war against Ukraine.
 Any embargo could strain oil supplies and push prices still higher.
-Exxon Mobil rose 1.7%.
+Exxon Mobil rose 3.7%.

-Technology stocks fell.
-Cloud services provider Akamai Technologies plunged 11.1% after reporting weak first-quarter earnings and revenue.
-Many companies in the sector have pricey stock values and therefore have more force in pushing the major indexes up or down.

-Trading is mostly muted ahead of the Fed's statement.
-The central bank is widely expected to raise its benchmark short-term rate by double the usual amount, half a percentage point, as it steps up its fight against inflation.
-It has already raised its key overnight rate once, the first such increase since 2018.

 The Fed’s aggressive shift to raise interest rates comes as rising inflation puts more pressure on businesses and consumers.
 Higher costs for energy and other commodities have prompted many businesses to raise prices and issue cautious forecasts to their investors.
 Wall Street and economists are worried that higher prices on everything from food to gas and clothing will prompt a slowdown in consumer spending and crimp economic growth.